beardedbrew/shrt.ly/README.md

 **But there seems to be some problems :(**

-* URLS are not saving is our first problem
+* URLs don't seem to be saving anymore
-* We've also had issues with redirects not working
+* Saved URLs don't always work

 **We are hoping you can fix these issues and get Shrtn back to normal**